 Where the design community meets.

-> Zagreb, Croatia Co-Founder @ Bien / bien.studio Joined over 5 years ago
+Zagreb, Croatia Co-Founder @ Bien / bien.studio Joined about 6 years ago

-> Very informative, nicely structured and written clearly.
+Very informative, nicely structured and written clearly.
 Great job and hats off for sharing...
 Inspiring stuff!

 Just the ability to work on the same file is great.
 To comment on and work on the same file in real time with it still being responsive and functional.
 The way they handle components/styles is also pretty well thought out with some quirks admittedly.
 But overall it can really feel like a refreshment just like Sketch did when it first came out.

 BUT, there are some really frustrating bugs and/or features that can just irritate the hell out of you.
 They also don't have support for plugins which is disappointing.

 If Sketch manages to clean up, rethink and iron out their styles/symbols/library and implement the same collaboration feature as Figma that will actually work, the discussion will end for me right then and there.

 In the meantime, i'm waiting for Figma to step up with their shit.

 Once you figure out Notion and the way you organise notes in it, it's pretty irreplaceable.